sevensense-robotics/alphasense_stereo_demo/README.md

-The front camera pair of the Alphasense Core Development Kit can be used to acquire disparity maps and point clouds for several robotics applications.
-To allow everyone to benefit from such potential, in this repository we make available a minimal ROS based `stereo_image_proc` pipeline.
-Please note that this application is only suitable for demo purposes and some basic Linux/Ubuntu and ROS knowledge is required to set it up.
+The front camera pair of the Alphasense Core Development Kit can be used to generate disparity maps and point clouds for several robotics applications.
+To allow everyone to benefit from such potential, we make available a minimal ROS based `stereo_image_proc` pipeline.
+Please note that some basic Linux/Ubuntu and ROS knowledge is required to set it up.

+*NOTE: This application is based on an OpenCV implementation for stereo-vision and provided as an example for interfacing to Alphasense Core’s driver APIs.
+Therefore, we recommend to use it only for demo purposes.*

 ![gif](/doc/images/alphasense.gif)